tsimeonov/Computer-Science/Computer Science/CM1020 Discrete Math/Topic 1 Sets.md

 ---

-2. Explain the concept of Venn diagrams and how they are used to represent and compare different set expressions.
+`2.
+Explain the concept of Venn diagrams and how they are used to represent and compare different set expressions.`

 2.1 What is Venn Diagram?